 If you’re buying a home, you have probably been walked through the process with your real estate agent.
 They have probably also walked you through what a mortgage lender does and their involvement in the process, but what about a title company?
+Did you know that typically the buyer is responsible for choosing the title company?
 What do companies like Boundary Title and Escrow bring to the table and why do you need a title company?

 3 Key Functions of a Title Company

 During the steps of home-buying, the title company serves three main functions:

 - Finds and eliminates issues that may jeopardize your right to property ownership

 - Provides insurance policies to the lender and buyer